-Commission file number 001-40932 CYNGN INC. (Exact n ame of registrant as specified in its cha arter) × · Delaware 46-2007094 State or other jurisdiction of (I.R.S.
-Employer incorporation or organization Identification No.) 1015 O'Brien Dr., Menlo Park, CA 94025 (Address of principal executive offices) (Zip Code) Registrant's Tele phone number, including area code: (6 550) 924-5905 Securities 1 registered pursuant to Section 12(b) of the Act: Title of Clas Trading Symbol(s) Name of each exchange on which registered Common Stock, Par Va ue \$0.00001 CYN Nasdaq Stock Market LLC Securities r registered pursuant to Section 12(g) of the Act: Tit tle of Each Class Nan ne of Each Exchange On Which Registered N/A N/A nal issuer, as defined in Rule 405 the S Yes □ No ⊠ eports pursuant to Section 13 or Section Yes □ No ⊠ n 13 or 15(d) of the Securities Exchange Act of 1934 during rts) and (2) has been subject to such filing requirements for ta File required to be submitted pursuant to Rule 405 of d that the registrant was required to submit such files). the definitions of "large accel non-accelerated filer, a smaller reporting company, or an iller reporting company," and "emerging growth company" Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting Emerging growth
+Commission file number 001-40932 CYNGN INC. (Exact name of registrant as specified in its ch arter) Delaware 46-2007094 State or other jurisdiction o f (I.R.S.
+Employer incorporation or organization on Identification No.) 1015 O'Brien Dr., Menlo Parl x, CA 94025 (Address of principal executive of (Zip Code) Registr rant's Telephone number, including area code: ( 550) 924-5905 S Securities registered pursuant to Section 12(b) of the Act: Title of Class Trading Symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.00001 CYN Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: Title of Each Class Name of Each Exchange On Which Registered N/A N/A Indicate by check mark if the registered is a well-knew Indicate by check mark if the registrant is not require Yes 🗆 No  Yes 🗆 No 🖾 that the registrant was required to file such repo n 13 or 15(d) of the Securities Exchange Act of 1934 during rts), and (2) has been subject to such filing requirements for Yes 🖾 No 🗆 ta File required to be submitted pursuant to Rule 405 of d that the registrant was required to submit such files). non-accelerated filer, a smaller reporting company, or an iller reporting company," and "emerging growth company" Large accelerated filer □ Accelerated filer